osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AzureActiveDirectoryTenant.md

 # AzureActiveDirectoryTenant

-An Azure Active Directory Tenant is used to map an existing [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/).
+An Azure Active Directory tenant is used to map an existing [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/).
 Tenant from Azure to OSIsoft Cloud Services.
-We only allow one Azure Active Directory Tenant per OSIsoft Cloud Services Tenant.
+We only allow one Azure Active Directory tenant per OSIsoft Cloud Services tenant.

 ## Properties